TX-2/TX-2.github.io/software/index.md

 We have seen mention of various pieces of TX-2 software, though we don't currently have a copy of any of these:

-1. Sketchpad (see above) by Ivan Sutherland
+1. Sketchpad by Ivan Sutherland; as noted above, there is a listing, but we would very much like to find a better-preserved one.
 1. Sketchpad-III by Timothy Edward Johnson
 1. The TX-2 BCPL compiler by Martin Richards, Henry Ancona et al.
 1. [The LO Text